Singapore's best public parks

 In the city centre, our favourite green space is Fort Canning Park.
 This historic hill was home of Malay sultans and colonial governors, but is now a peaceful retreat from the skyscrapers and shopping malls.

-Within the park are some interesting sites including a replica of Sir Stamford Raffles’ spice garden and The Battle Box, a WW2 bunker converted into a mini-museum.
+Within the park are some interesting sites including a replica of Sir Stamford Raffles’ spice garden and The Battle Box, a WW2 bunker converted into a mini-museum (though it is closed until further notice).
 The vast lawn known as Fort Canning Green is also used for outdoor concerts and has hosted acts from Lady Gaga to Morrisey.
 The park is easily accessible from City Hall, Dhoby Ghaut or Clarke Quay MRT stations – look for the hill and start walking.